Hip Abductor Exercise

 target the anterior deltoids.
 The assisting muscles may differ

-not include the rear deltoid.
+the rear deltoid.
 The upper

 chest assists the front deltoid during the military